cronvel/spellcast/doc/adventurer.md

 Its content content can be either a simple string containing the model ID to create, or a whole object containing some or all of the *Entity* properties, that may inherit from an entity model.

 TODO: documentation

+<a name="ref.rpg.create-main-entity"></a>
+## [create-main-entity]

+* types: run
+* attribute style: none
+* content type: string (the model to create) or object

+The *create-main-entity* tag is used to create the main entity.

+It works like the [*create-entity* tag](#ref.rpg.create-entity), except that the entity is stored inside the first role and inside the $player global variable.

+Using this tag is the recommended way to create the main character in single player book.

+TODO: documentation